The Hire: Production

 During the last quarter of 2004, Dark Horse Comics and BMW planned to publish a 6-issue comic book limited series based on the main character of the films.
 The books were written by Kurt Busiek, Bruce Campbell, Katsuhiro Otomo, and Mark Waid as well as other comic book talents.
 Only four books were produced.
 "Tycoon" was the last book released (in December 2005).
 While the comics are still able to be purchased in collector shops and some comic book stores, they are no longer available for purchase on the BMW website.

 On October 21, 2005, BMW stopped distribution of The Hire on DVD and removed all eight films from the BMW Films website just four years after the first film debuted.
 The series was abandoned, reportedly because the project had become too expensive.
 BMW's Vice President of Marketing James McDowell, originator of the BMW Films project, left BMW to become the VP of sales and marketing for BMW's "Mini USA" division.
 BMW also split from longtime ad partner Fallon Worldwide which was the creative production outlet for the series and BMW's German division had attempted to become involved with the US division of the company, cutting costs.

 The series was viewed over 100 million times in four years and had changed the way products were advertised.

 Copies of the DVD are still found in Internet shops and auction sites.
 The films themselves continue to appear on many torrent searches and viral video sites around the Internet.

 In early 2006, BMW released a line of free "BMW Audiobooks" to take advantage of the growing popularity of portable MP3 players (and the fact that most BMW's came with an iPod dock pre-installed in their vehicles).
 While the stories had the same pulp-action feel as The Hire, the character of "the Driver" was absent.
 The audiobooks were free (like the films that preceded them) but are no longer available for download from the BMW website.

 On February 17, 2007, MINI (BMW) launched a new short film series called Hammer & Coop.
 The series is a comedic parody of 1970s action-television shows like Starsky & Hutch and Charlie's Angels, and showcases BMW's Mini Cooper line of cars as the featured product.

 On September 20, 2016, it was reported that BMW Films has resurrected the series fourteen years after the original production wrapped, with Clive Owen returning to reprise his role as the Driver.
 The first episode was revealed to be titled The Escape, which premiered on October 23, 2016, on BMW Films' official website.

+In 2023 BMW released The Calm, starring Pom Klementieff and Uma Thurman.
+Produced by Joseph Kosinski and directed by Sam Hargrave, the new film features the BMW i7 M70.